Groups Acting Acylindrically on Trees: 3-Manifold Groups

+\textbf{Case 2, $A\cap F$ contains $H$ as a proper subgroup : }Then there exist $0\neq l\in\Z$ and $h\in H$ such that $t^lh\in A\cap F$, but $h\in A\cap F$ by assumption that $A$ contains $H$, and so we must have that $t^l\in A\cap F$.
+It follows that $A\cap F$ contains the subgroup $\langle t^l, H\rangle$, which has finite index in $H\rtimes\langle t\rangle$, which in turn has finite index in $G$.
+Thus in this case $A$ contains the finite index subgroup $\langle t^l, H\rangle$ of $G$, and so $A$ must have finite index in $G$.
+Thus in both cases either $A$ is a virtual surface fibre subgroup of $G$ or $A$ has finite index in $G$, as required. \end{proof} We obtain the following result which categorises all closed and orientable hyperbolic 3-manifolds whose fundamental groups have a non-trivial splitting over a virtual surface fibre subgroup.

-\begin{theorem} Let $M$ be a closed and orientable hyperbolic $3$-manifold, and assume that $G=\pi_1(M)$ has a non trivial graph of groups splitting over a virtual fibre subgroup $H$.
-Then either $M$ can be expressed as a surface bundle over the circle, and we can choose the fibre to have fundamental group equal to $H$, or $M$ is a pair of twisted $I$-bundles identified along their boundaries with $H$ equal to the subgroup of the fundamental group corresponding to the boundary component of either $I$-bundle. \end{theorem}
+\begin{theorem} Let $M$ be a closed and orientable hyperbolic $3$-manifold, and assume that $G=\pi_1(M)$ has a non-trivial graph of groups splitting over a virtual surface fibre subgroup $H$.
+Then either $M$ can be expressed as a surface bundle over the circle, and we can choose the fibre to have fundamental group equal to $H$, or $M$ is a pair of twisted $I$-bundles identified along their boundaries with $H$ equal to the subgroup of the fundamental group corresponding to the boundary component of either $I$-bundle.
+In particular, $H$ is normal in $G$ in both of these cases. \end{theorem}

-\begin{proof} Let $(\Gamma, \mathfrak{G})$ be a non-trivial graph of groups splitting for $G$ over virtual fibre edge subgroup $H$.
-Then by definition there exists $t\in G$ such that $F=H\rtimes \langle t\rangle$ is a finite index subgroup of $G$ corresponding to a finite sheeted cover of $M$ in which $H$ is a fibre subgroup.
-We split into two case, based on whether $\Gamma$ has $1$ or $2$ vertices.
+\begin{proof} Let $H$ be a non-trivial virtual surface fibre subgroup of $G$.
+Then by definition $H$ is finitely generated and there exists $t\in G$ such that $F=H\rtimes \langle t\rangle$ is a finite index subgroup of $G$ corresponding to a finite sheeted cover of $M$ in which $H$ is a surface fibre subgroup.

-First assume that $\Gamma$ has $2$ vertices, so we can express $G$ as a non-trivial amalgam $A*_{H}B$ of two subgroups $A$ and $B$ along $H$.
-Assume further for contradiction that the inclusions of $H$ into $A$ and $B$ both have infinite index.
-The subgroup $F\cap A$ must have finite index in $A$, so we must have in this case that $F\cap A$ contains an element of $F$ that can be written in the form $h\cdot t^k$ for some $h\in H, k\geq 1$.
-Thus, since $H\leq A$ implies that $h\in H$ must be an element of $F\cap A$, we have that $t^k\in F\cap A$.
-It follows that we have that $H\rtimes\langle t^k\rangle\leq F\cap A$, and $H\rtimes\langle t^k\rangle$ has finite index in $F$ and therefore in $G$, meaning that $A$ must have finite index in $G$.
-This contradicts the assumption that the amalgam $A*_{H}B$ was non trivial, and so it follows by contradiction that this further assumption cannot occur, and thus at least one of the inclusions of $H$ into $A$ or $B$ has finite index which must be greater than 1 as the amalgam $A*_{H}B$ is non-trivial.

-Without loss of generality assume that $H$ has finite index in $A$.
-Then $A$ must be a virtual fibre subgroup as it is virtually a virtual fibre subgroup and thus not relatively quasi-convex in $G$.
-Thus, since by elementary properties of amalgamated free products if $N_G(A)$ is the normaliser of $A$ in $G$ we have that $N_G(A)\cap B=H$, $H$ must also be finite index in $B$.

-Since $H$ is a virtual fibre subgroup it must be a surface subgroup, so by Theorem~\ref{thm:ScottAmalgams} we can realise $H$ geometrically as the fundamental group of some incompressible surface $\Sigma$ in $M$.
-The manifold $M$ cut along $\Sigma$ then has two components $M_1$ and $M_2$, both hyperbolic 3-manifolds whose fundamental groups are virtually $\pi_1(\Sigma)$.